BastienVelcin/PyStochastic/docs/source/processes/elementary/brownian.md

 : Number of time steps between `0` and `T` on which the Brownian motion is simulated.
 Must be strictly greater than 0.

 ### Attributes

+`increments` : _np.ndarray_
+: Array of Brownian motion increments at each time step.

-The Brownian class inherits all attributes from the [Processes](<project:/processes/index.md>) class.
+The Brownian class also inherits all attributes from the [Processes](<project:/processes/index.md>) class.
 It also possesses the attributes deduced from its parameters.

 ### Methods